KirillDemochkin/kirilldemochkin.github.io/about.md

 #### What is Casual GAN Papers?

-🔥 Popular deep learning & GAN papers explained casually!
+🔥 Popular deep learning & GAN papers explained in 5 minutes!
 📚 Main ideas & insights from papers to stay up to date with research trends
 ⭐️New posts every Tuesday and Friday
 ⏰ Reading time <10 minutes